adastradev/data-ingestion-agent/README.md

 Docker version 18.02 or greater (Community Edition or any Enterprise Edition)

 #### Oracle
-When connecting to an Oracle database the user specified must be read/execute given access to:
+When connecting to an Oracle database the specified database user must be given read/execute access to the following:

 - DBMS_METADATA.GET_DDL (function)
 - ALL_TABLES (view)